France travel destination

 When is the best time to visit France?

-How is mobile data coverage in France?
+How do I get mobile data in France?

 Ready for France?